lodenrogue/breakthrough/README.md

     As an example, when you are going to create a new entity use an EntityArrayList and call the add() method.
 Inside of the add() method call the EntityFactory and create your desired entity.

 The Entity system contains one other class.
 The Postition class.
 This is a simple X and Y coordinate class.
-It's simple enough to use.
-Read through the code to understand it's simple getter and setter methods.
+Read through the code to understand it's getter and setter methods.